Understanding and managing risk is an essential part of debt management operations.

 We operate within a risk management framework approved by the Minister of Finance.
 The framework specifies policies for managing credit risk, market risk, operational risk, funding risk and liquidity risk.
 These policies aim to ensure that risk is maintained within organisational risk appetite while enabling the delivery of core roles and responsibilities.

 The risk management framework is subject to continuous improvement as best practice evolves.
-The framework and practices are subject to regular audit review, and are also reviewed periodically by the Treasury’s Risk and Audit Committee, by the Controller and Auditor-General, the Commercial Operations Advisory Board and by external experts.
+The framework and practices are subject to regular audit review, and are also reviewed periodically by the Treasury’s Risk and Audit Committee, the Controller and Auditor-General, and the Capital Markets Advisory Committee.

 The risk management framework sets out the governance framework for debt management operations, including the legislative provisions governing borrowing and investment activities.
 Internal operations are governed by an established risk culture, body of policies, ethical guidelines, defined responsibilities and formal delegations, segregated duties and reporting and performance management requirements.